ebpf-io/ebpf.io-website/src/posts/2020-11-20-ebpf-updates/index.md

 Curious people, eBPF aficionados, kernel hackers, welcome!
 The eBPF Updates aim to be a regular publication providing news on the latest resources and developments in the eBPF world.
-This report is the first of the series, although it is in fact a reviving of the former
-[BPF Updates](https://cilium.io/blog/tags/bpf-updates) that once came out on Cilium's blog.
+This report is the first of the series.
+We will focus on the latest news over October and November 2020.
+From new tutorials to academic research and kernel discussions, everyone should find a good read or two!

 {{/preview}}